webix-hub/docs/data/desktop/controls.md

 {{sample 24_colorpicker/04_in_form.html }}

-Colorpicker is used with ui-related [colorboard](desktop/colorboard.md) that is initialized on clicking the control.
+<a href="http://webix.com/widget/colorpicker/" title="webix colorpicker widget">Colorpicker</a> is used with ui-related [colorboard](desktop/colorboard.md) that is initialized on clicking the control.
 Colorpicker allows selecting a color from the board for its further usage.

 ####Main Properties